Theodorakis, the composer of ‘Zorba the Greek,’ has died at the age of 96.

 Prime Minister Kyriakos Mitsotakis announced three days of national mourning, saying, “Mikis Theodorakis is now gone into eternity.”

-During a cabinet meeting, he said, “His voice was hushed, and with him, the whole of Hellenism was silenced.”
+He addressed a cabinet meeting, “His voice was muted, and with him, the whole of Hellenism was silenced.”

+“Mikis enriched Greek music, enriched world music,” said Costa Gavras, a Greek-French filmmaker.
+“He was a one-of-a-kind Greek.”

+From Tuesday through Thursday, his body will lie in state in the Athens Cathedral for three days.

 Theodorakis was born on the northern Aegean island of Chios on July 29, 1925, into a Cretan family.
 At the age of 17, he joined the resistance against the German and Italian occupation of Greece during World War II.

-In 1964, Theodorakis was elected to parliament as a left-wing deputy after completing his music studies at the Paris Conservatory.
+Theodorakis was elected to parliament as a left-wing deputy in 1964 after studying music at the Paris Conservatory.

 In the same year, he composed the music for “Zorba the Greek,” for which actor Anthony Quinn performed the popular “sirtaki,” which became known as the “Zorba dance.”